 By the late 1930s Bradley was leading his own band, which eventually included future pop stars Snooky Lanson and Kitty Kallen as vocalists.
 He broadcast on WLAC during 1937–1940, then became a regular on WSM.
-Decca executive Paul Cohen noted Bradley’s studio skills during his recording visits to Nashville, and in 1947 he hired Bradley to lead the label’s sessions there.
+Decca executive Paul Cohen noted Bradley’s studio skills during his recording visits to Nashville, and in 1947 he hired Bradley to open Decca’s Nashville office and lead the label’s sessions there.

 In addition to those duties and co-writing songs like Roy Acuff’s 1942 hit “Night Train to Memphis,” Bradley found time for his own recording career.
 “Zeb’s Mountain Boogie,” issued as by “Brad Brady and His Tennesseans,” launched Bullet Records in 1946.
 Bradley’s group had additional hits on Coral in 1949 (“Blues Stay Away from Me”) and in 1950 (“The Third Man Theme”).